wuwbobo2021/android-usbser/README.md

 }

 fn serial_probe_loop() {
-    // should it be checked for once only, before `MainEvent::Destroy`? let mut startup_dev = usb::check_attached_intent().ok();
+    let mut startup_dev = usb::check_attached_intent().ok();
     loop {
         let usb_cdc_dev = if let Some(dev) = startup_dev.take() {